ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 6. Date and time of the last change.
 7. File or directory name.

-Now we are interested in permissions.
-They equal the line "-r--r--r--" for the file `report.txt`.
+The permissions to the file `report.txt` equal the "-r--r--r--" string.
 What does it mean?

-In Unix, file or directory permissions are stored as [**bitmask**](https://en.wikipedia.org/wiki/Mask_(computing)).
+Unix stores permissions to a file object as a [**bitmask**](https://en.wikipedia.org/wiki/Mask_(computing)).
 The bitmask is a positive integer.
-The memory stores it in binary form as a sequence of zeros and ones.
+When you store it in computer memory, the integer becomes a sequence of zeros and ones.
 Each bit of the mask keeps a value that is independent of the other bits.
-Therefore, it is possible to pack a set of values into a single bitmask.
+Therefore, you can pack several values into a single bitmask.

-What values can a bitmask store?
-For example, these can be the attributes of an object.
-The object either has or does not have each attribute.
-Each bit of the bitmask corresponds to one attribute.
-If the bit equals one, the object attribute presents.
+What values can you store in a bitmask?
+This is a set of object's properties, for example.
+Each bit of the mask corresponds to one property.
+If it is present, the corresponding bit equals one.
 Otherwise, the bit equals zero.

 Let's come back to the file access rights.
 We can represent these rights as the following three attributes: